dickeyy/collatz/README.md

 ## The Collatz Conjecture: An Enigmatic Mathematical Puzzle

-The Collatz conjecture, named after mathematician [Lothar Collatz](https://en.wikipedia.org/wiki/Lothar_Collatz), the most intriguing unsolved problems in mathematics (in my opinion).
+The Collatz conjecture, named after the mathematician [Lothar Collatz](https://en.wikipedia.org/wiki/Lothar_Collatz), is the most intriguing unsolved problem in mathematics (in my opinion).
 It's deceptively simple to state, yet has resisted proof for decades.

 The conjecture works as follows: